 Editor’s Note: Havok Journal regular Leonard Benton wrote this article in 2015.
-How will President Trump’s immigration policies affect the points made below?
+The topic discussed remains a hot-button issue today.

 Where is the line?
 To be honest, adding 10,000 additional slots dedicated to Syrians is not particularly a large number.
 The financial burden will not be insignificant but with all the debt the U.S. is piling up on other governmental issues, it is a drop in the bucket at best.

 Are we at threat from the Syrians?
 No more than we are from anyone else in any city.
 Poverty creates crime and the potential that terrorists will hide in the midst of the crowd is really no different than the idea that terrorist would cross our porous southern border.
 I am surprised that they have not actually exercised that tactic already.
 It is not as if it would be hard.

 So really the idea that enemies would arrive in the middle of refugees is possible but the only real threat would be an attack and then the announcement that the U.S. Government paid for the arrival of those who carried it out.
 The propaganda value is not to be discounted but the danger level of such a possibility is not even enough to make a blip.

 The media circus following the potential presidential candidates is having a field day of sound bites but again, this is truthfully more about principle than substance.

 As for the principle, the idea that we were founded by immigrants and should always welcome them because that is part of our national heritage, times change.
 It is time, and past time, to review that policy and perhaps think about the direction we as a nation wish to go.
 This isn’t the 1800’s anymore.